Morell Bridge

 The Morell Bridge is an arch bridge over the Yarra River in South Yarra, Melbourne, Victoria, Australia.
-Completed in 1899 by John Monash and J. T. N. Anderson, it is notable as the first bridge in Victoria that was built using reinforced concrete.
+Completed in 1899 by John Monash and John Anderson, it is notable as the first bridge in Victoria that was built using reinforced concrete.

+The bridge was added to the Victorian Heritage Register on 20 August 1982 in recognition of its architectural, aesthetic and historical significance; and, on 21 March 1978, was added to the now defunct Register of the National Estate.

+Description

 It features decorations on the three arch spans, including large dragon motifs and ornamental Victorian lights.
 The gutters on the bridge are cobbled bluestone, with a single lane bitumen strip running down the middle.
-The bridge is listed on the Victorian Heritage Register.